dboddie-canonical-work/disgorged-docs/desktop-applications.rst

 Refining
 --------

--  `Reduce the size of your snap <reducing-the-size-of-desktop-snaps.md>`__.
+-  :ref:`Reduce the size of your snap <reducing-the-size-of-desktop-snaps>`.
 This will also speed up how quickly your snap starts!
 -  `Switch the compression to ``lzo`` <snapcraft-top-level-metadata.md#desktop-applications-heading--compression>`__ to make your application start up even quicker.
 -  Make sure your application has a `logo in the snap store <https://snapcraft.io/docs/store-listing-and-branding#desktop-applications-heading--logo-icon>`__ and `screenshots <https://snapcraft.io/docs/store-listing-and-branding#desktop-applications-heading--screenshots>`__.
 -  Include a link to your contact page or bugtracker in the `store metadata <https://snapcraft.io/docs/store-listing-and-branding#desktop-applications-heading--metadata>`__.